SanskarGambhir/AI-Assistant-VoiceBot/README.md

 # AI-Assistant-VoiceBot
-A voice-activated AI assistant built in Python using Google’s Gemini API.
-Supports real-time speech recognition, natural language responses, and basic task automation.
-Securely handles API keys with environment variables and runs without external frameworks.
+An intelligent voice-controlled assistant powered by Google’s Gemini API

+Developed a Python-based AI assistant that accepts voice commands using the speech_recognition library and responds through text-to-speech (pyttsx3).
+Integrated Google Gemini API for advanced natural language understanding and conversational AI capabilities.
+Implemented real-time voice activation ("Anaconda" trigger word) and command recognition to open websites, play music from a local library, or generate AI responses.
+Managed sensitive API keys securely using .env files and the python-dotenv library.
+Designed with modular functions for command processing, API interaction, and dynamic voice output.